mathhackuab190524/python_assistant/README.md

-# GenAI Based Python Programming Assistant Prototype
+# cHAPY: A GenAI Based Python Programming Assistant Prototype

 A Python programming Assistant Application Prototype based on GPT for local files.
 Users can interact with the app through test or voice messages.